Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 A provider application shares its data, and a consumer application can request the shared data.
 All applications can function as consumers and request data shared by other applications using a data control.
 However, only service applications can function as providers and share their own data.

-The main features of the Tizen.Applications.DataControl namespace include:
+The main features of the Tizen.Applications.DataControl namespace includes the following:

 -   Managing a provider